As a type 2 diabetic, you've probably heard of Metformin, or you might even be taking it yourself.

 Metformin (brand name “Glucophage” aka “glucose-eater”) is the most commonly prescribed medication for type 2 diabetes worldwide…and for good reason.
 It is one of the safest, most effective, least costly medication available with minimal, if any, side effects.

-There are always lots of questions around Metformin – how does metformin lower blood sugar, does metformin promote weight loss or weight gain, will it give me side effects – and lots more.
+There are always lots of questions around Metformin – how does metformin lower blood sugar levels, does metformin promote weight loss or weight gain, will it give me side effects – and lots more.

 Today we'll hopefully answer some of those questions.